l0706/DSML_PROJECT/README.md

 ### 🧠 An Analysis for *Introduction to Data Science and Machine Learning* (Summer Semester 2025)

-This project, developed as part of the *Introduction to Data Science and Machine Learning* course, focuses on building and evaluating predictive models for ride-hailing trip durations in Chicago.
+This project, was developed as part of this this course, focusing on building and evaluating predictive models for ride-hailing trip durations in Chicago.
 Using real-world mobility data, our team explored the factors influencing trip time and demonstrated a complete data science workflow — from data understanding and preparation to modeling and evaluation.

 ---